Anthony-69/CP3402-Weekly-Journals/Week 1.md

 <h2>Career/Employability/Learning Insights</h2>
 <p>In terms of "self-teaching"/studying i didn't discover anything new about myself or how i've found it's most efficient for me to learn.
 I do know however, that i still have a lot to learn and i need to revise the LinkedIn learning courses.</p>
 <p>Markdown was very useful for me personally as it was a great reference point for my website.</p>
+<p>Given the problems i found with using Bootstrap i do not plan on using it much if at all in my professional work and future career.</p>